Information about the pollutants we monitor in the borough

 Pollutants and monitoring methods

 Air pollutants are emitted from a variety of both natural and man-made sources.
-Many everyday activities can have a negative effect on air quality, and therefore human health, such as:
+Many everyday activities can have a negative effect on air quality, with an impact on human health, such as from:

 We review the concentration/levels of these pollutants within the borough against National Air Quality Objectives.